 The Role of Neuro-Optometry in the Recovery of Brain Injury and Trauma

-A neuro-optometrist, such as Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton, can treat visual, perceptual, and motor problems that may arise following brain injury or trauma, such as a concussion.
+A neuro-optometrist, such as Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham, can treat visual, perceptual, and motor problems that may arise following brain injury or trauma, such as a concussion.
 All too often, the root cause of these symptoms isn’t accurately identified as a visual processing issue— and this may hinder the patient’s ability to recover.

 Below is a list of the common ocular conditions that can arise following a brain injury and trauma— all of which can be detected and treated at our neuro-optometric vision rehabilitation center.
 These include:

 - Vestibular Dysfunction – hypersensitivity to visual motion which is commonly associated with headaches and motion sickness.

 - Acquired Strabismus – also known as “crossed-eyes.”
 This occurs when the eyes do not align properly.
 One or both can turn inward, outward, upward, or downward.

 - Convergence and/or accommodative insufficiency – Difficulty paying attention or focusing on near or far objects for long periods of time.

 - Visual-spatial dysfunction/visual processing disorder – a disrupted sense of where objects are in space.
 Difficulty in detecting differences in shapes or letters.